JD470/autohotkey_project_generator/README.md

 # Raylib-Autohotkey-project-generator

-So it's basically a raylib projet generator using the scripting language of Autohotkey.
+This is a project generator using the scripting language of Autohotkey.

 Put it beside your c++ projects or any other type of project(since you can change the template to anything you want).